Cannibalism in poultry: Nature

-Certain genetic technologies such as linkage analysis could identify genes related to feather pecking and could be screen against to select birds that are less likely to engage in pecking.
-However, one study found a correlation between feather pecking and egg production and found that birds that engage in high feather pecking behaviour, had on average had a higher egg production.
+Certain genetic technologies such as linkage analysis could identify genes related to feather pecking and could be screened against to select birds that are less likely to engage in pecking.
+However, one study found a correlation between feather pecking and egg production and found that birds that engage in high feather-pecking behaviour had on average had a higher egg production.
 Therefore, selecting against feather pecking could reduce egg production.
 Farmers would have to choose between a trade off of either possibly having higher egg production with a high potential of flock death due to cannibalism, versus lower egg production with a lower risk of death due to cannibalism.

 Nurture

-As mentioned before, pecking and feather pecking are normal behaviours, but cannibalism can be learned.
+Pecking and feather pecking are normal behaviours, but cannibalism can be learned.
 Feather eating is also a normal behaviour that can lead the bird into engaging in feather pecking.
-As a chick during rearing engages in feather eating, there are more likely to engage in feather pecking during the "laying' stage of their lives.
-Furthermore, if a member of the flock has been feather pecked on, they will stay in this category as the damage to the feathers are a physical indicator to others that that bird is being targeted.
+As a chick during rearing engages in feather eating, they are more likely to engage in feather pecking during the "laying" stage of their lives.
+Furthermore, if a member of the flock has had its feather pecked, they will stay in this category as the damage to the feathers are a physical indicator to others that that bird is being targeted.
 One study found that fear could increase feather pecking and primary cannibals can influence secondary cannibals by initiating cannibalism by becoming more aggressive in pecking.
 Cannibalism within a flock is seen as a chain reaction where if one member of the flock begins, if left unattended, will cause others around it to learn the behaviour and engage in cannibalism.
 The social order of a flock will also play into the risk of cannibalism.
 This can be seen if a primary cannibal is a higher ranked bird in the flock, it could influence more secondary cannibals and spread this behaviour more rapidly.

 Genotype-environmental interaction

-While genetics and learned experience can influence behaviour, ultimately it is an interaction of the two that gives the expressed behaviour.
-The Netherland study found the flocks of the same breed had different outcomes of whether cannibalism developed or not depending on the management control of the different farms the flocks grew up in.
+While genetics and learned experience can influence behaviour, it is ultimately an interaction of the two that gives the expressed behaviour.
+The Netherlands study found the flocks of the same breed had different outcomes of whether cannibalism developed or not depending on the management control of the different farms the flocks grew up in.
 While the genetics of these flocks were similar, the environmental factors ultimately influences the introduction of cannibalism in the flocks.
-In some flocks 36.4% of the deaths due to cannibalism was observed.
-To minimize cannibalism in domesticated poultry different approaches such as ecology, environmental physiology, epidemiology, molecular genetics and ethology.
-But the approach with the most success was the molecular genetic with behavioural research and could lead to the decline of server practices to reduce cannibalism such as beak trimming.
+In some flocks, 36.4% of the deaths due to cannibalism was observed.
+To minimize cannibalism in domesticated poultry, different approaches such as ecology, environmental physiology, epidemiology, molecular genetics and ethology have been taken.
+However, the approach with the most success was the molecular genetic with behavioural research.
+This could lead to the decline of server practices to reduce cannibalism such as beak trimming.